mui/material-ui/docs/src/pages/customization/themes/themes.md

 ### Other variables

 In addition to the palette, dark and light types, and typography, the theme normalizes implementation by providing many more default values, such as breakpoints, shadows, transitions, etc.
-You can check out the [default theme section](/customization/theme-default) to view the default theme in full.
+You can check out the [default theme section](/customization/default-theme) to view the default theme in full.

-### Adding custom style
+### Custom variables

 When using Material-UI's [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.